Last Update: August 30, 2023

 Melt wax in a double boiler over medium heat until fully melted.
 Monitor the temperature with the thermometer until it reaches about 145 to 150 degrees, then remove from heat (the temperature will continue to rise to about 170 degrees).

 Blend in coconut oil until fully melted.
-Add essential oils to desired scent, starting with about 50 drops.
+Add essential oils to reach desired scent, starting with about 50 drops.
 Stir to incorporate.
 Cool wax to 160 degrees.

 Meanwhile, tie one end of the wick onto a pencil or chopstick, and cut it to a length long enough to hang straight and taut and ending just ¼ inch above the bottom of the jar when you lay the pencil down across the rim.